a1024/ABAC/readme.txt

 Each folder here contains a different project.
 The most up-to-date projects are:
 - pxView3D:  A visualization and benchmarking tool for image transforms.
+- e2:  An image compression benchmark.
 - entropy-battle:  An image compression benchmark.
+Older project, contains more obsolete techniques.

 The other folders are outdated.